In this section, you will find details of local travel surveys and wider information on travel trends and characteristics of West Sussex residents.

 This survey measures public satisfaction with highways and transport services, as well as travel behaviour.
 As a national survey of the National Highways and Transport (NHT) Network, it allows comparison of performance between local highway authorities.

-The 2018 NHT survey template and a key benchmarking indicator and survey background summary report are available below.
-This provides information on key trends from 2010 to 2018, as well as explanatory information about how the survey results are derived.
+The 2021 NHT survey template, a West Sussex results overview and a key benchmarking indicator and survey background summary report are available below.
+This provides information on key trends from 2010 to 2021, as well as explanatory information about how the survey results are derived.

 3 Chichester and Horsham Household Travel Surveys